Basanti Dulal Nagchaudhuri: Later work

 From 1 July 1974 to 1 January 1979, he served as the Vice Chancellor of the Jawaharlal Nehru University (JNU).
 From 1975 to 1977, he served as the Chairman of the National Committee on Environmental Planning and Coordination.

 He also served on the Board of Governors of the Indian Institute of Technology, Delhi.

 Affiliations

 Nagchaudhuri served on numerous Indian and international scientific councils.
 From 1976 to 1984, he served a Member of the Scientific Council of the International Centre for Theoretical Physics.
 From 1980 to 1982, he also served on the Research Advisory Council of the National Physical Laboratory.
 He also served as a member and vice-chair of the Board of Governors of the East-West Center.

 He also served on the boards of various Indian public sector companies.
 These included Bharat Dynamics Limited, Bharat Electronics Limited and Hindustan Aeronautics Limited.

-He maintained an active interest in music and culture.
-He served on the advisory board of the ITC Sangeet Research Academy.
+Nag Chaudhuri maintained an active interest in Hindustani Classical Music and Bengali literature and culture.